-In addition to ruling the commonweath she has had four children all at home.
-Here she is seen in bed after the birth of Prince Edward in 1964 surrounded by her other children, Prince Charles of Wales, 15, Prince Andrew, 4, and Princess Anne, Princess Royal, 13.
+In addition to ruling the commonwealth, she has had four children all at home.
+Here she is seen in bed after the birth of Prince Edward in 1964.
+They are surrounded by her other children Prince Charles of Wales, 15, Prince Andrew, 4, and Princess Royal, Anne, 13.

 It could not have been easy to leave her children behind as she was so often expected to do.